ibvandersluis/SOFT7003/README.md

 ## Description
 This web app tracks honey and where it came from.

 This project was completed to meet the coursework requirements for SOFT7003 Advanced Software Development at Oxford Brookes University, spring 2020.
+A demonstration video can be downloaded [here](https://github.com/ibvandersluis/soft7003/blob/master/Honey%20Tracker%20Demonstration.mp4?raw=true).

 Instructor: Rachel Harrison